- What is corporate tax planning?

 Accurate recordkeeping is the foundation of every strategy.
 If you can't document a deduction, you can't claim it.

 Manual tracking leaves too much room for error.
-Automated expense management software ensure every transaction is captured, categorized, and matched to a receipt in real time.
+Automated expense management software ensures every transaction is captured, categorized, and matched to a receipt in real time.
 That means you're not scrambling at year-end to reconstruct records or guessing which expenses qualify as deductions.

 Ramp automates receipt capture and expense categorization, giving you real-time visibility into spending that supports year-round tax planning.
 When your records are audit-ready by default, you spend less time on compliance and more time on strategy.